-Client arranges an appointment with Cornerstone, to enroll and begin active participation in the recovery program.
+The client arranges an appointment with Cornerstone, to enroll and begin active participation in the recovery program.
 We will arrange a medical examination.
 A TB test may be necessary, as well.

 Minimum Level of Participation

 A case manager will monitor your daily attendance at 12-step recovery meetings (AA, NA, CA).
 Proof of attendance is required.
-We will assign a case manager and orientation will begin at first individual counseling session.
+We will assign a case manager and orientation will begin at the first individual counseling session.
 Individual counseling continues weekly throughout the duration of program participation.
 Minimum group participation is one (1) session weekly, with a maximum of five (5) weekly sessions.
 Cornerstone begins monitoring the client’s weekly schedule at the date of enrollment.
-Live-in residents check in and out as permitted each day with signature.
+Live-in residents check in and out as permitted each day with a signature.
 All outpatient clients will provide a schedule of activities per week.

-Our individual case managers will provide letters of acceptance, progress and completion as needed by the Court.
+Our individual case managers will provide letters of acceptance, progress, and completion as needed by the Court.
 We will appear as required and requested by Judge, client, and/or attorney.

 Alcohol & Drug Testing/Monitoring